chickenbellyfin/taserver-docker/README.md

 chmod +x taserver_setup_ubuntu_docker.sh
 ./taserver_setup_ubuntu_docker.sh
 ```
-Make sure to expose all ports you expect to use:
+Make sure to expose all ports you expect to use.

 For 5 servers:
 - 7777-7786 TCP/UDP
 - 9002,9004,9006,9008,9010 TCP

 It might be easier to just expose a range

 Open up enough ports for 50 servers, but many ports will be un-used.
 This is also less secure.
 - 7777-7877 TCP/UDP
 - 9002-9102 TCP